 Don't bury or cremate — soon you may compost your corpse

-Legislators in Washington State just signed a new bill into law making it legal for people to compost their bodies upon death rather than choosing a more traditional funerary practice such as burial or cremation.
+Legislators in Washington state just signed a new bill into law making it legal for people to compost their bodies upon death rather than choosing a more traditional funerary practice such as burial or cremation.

 Advocates of the procedure suggest it could be a more environmentally benign way to dispose of human remains.

-Space said in a TED Talk the inspiration to develop the idea of human composting came when she got a call from a friend.
+Spade said in a TED Talk the inspiration to develop the idea of human composting came when she got a call from a friend.

 "She was like, 'Hey, have you heard about the farmers who are composting whole cows?'
 And I was like, 'Hmm…,'" Spade said. "[It] turns out that farmers and agricultural institutions have been practising something called livestock mortality composting for decades."

 This is a procedure used to dispose of the carcasses of animals that have died and can't be sold for human consumption.

 Spade then turned to Lynne Carpenter-Boggs, professor of soil science and sustainable agriculture at Washington State University in Pullman, Wash.
 Carpenter-Boggs had been studying livestock mortality composting for about 20 years.